-This goal was originally developed during our first LCAP based on input from our Educational Partners.
+The rationale stated here for development of this goal continues as the main driver for development of the Actions within this Goal.
 Even though our metrics show that we have made progress in achieving this goal, it is important for our District to continue to focus on ALL students having the opportunity to both attend college or transition into a career.
 Successful completion of core classes with a C or better, CAASPP performance, AP Test passage rates and CTE completer status will allow us to monitor our progress towards achieving this goal.
 Grades, assessment data, CTE data, CCI data, graduation rate, dropout rate and more provide us with the necessary information to provide evidence on whether or not our students are college and career ready.